freddyfavour/Giphy-generator/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions or feedback, feel free to reach out to the project maintainer at [your-email@example.com].
+If you have any questions or need to get in touch, feel free to [Email Me](mailto:alfredfavour76@gmail.com).

 ---